beamer-bridge/beamer/docs/source/l1_resolution.rst

 contract on the target rollup and, in case a L1 resolution is triggered, must be submitted to the ``ResolutionRegistry`` contract on the source rollup.

-This process is started by the liquidity provider who fills an request.
+This process is started by the liquidity provider who fills a request.
 This writes a proof on that rollup.
 This proof includes information about the filler, the chain id of the source rollup and the request id.
 The proof is basically an encoded transaction to the resolver, which can be executed